Join us at the Thunder Bay Museum for this in-person class. This course is designed for ages 18 and up.

 The Thunder Bay Museum has a free parking lot on the East side of the building, but there are only 16 spaces.
 On-street parking and other lots nearby are available, but please note that as of 1 June 2024, the City of Thunder Bay parking rates and times have been expanded as follows.

-Short-term meter rates are effective Monday to Saturday from 7 a.m. to 9 p.m., free on Sunday.
+Short-term meter rates are in effect Monday to Saturday from 7 a.m. to 6 p.m., free on Sunday.

 More information about the City of Thunder Bay parking and rates can be found here: https://www.thunderbay.ca/en/city-services/parking-rates-and-locations.aspx